 REMARKS (Updated as of June 16, 2020): The Payment Holiday will be extended until June 30 for cardholders whose billing addresses are either in Cebu City or Talisay City.
-The provisions of the Payment Holiday from 30 days (March 16-April 15) to 60 days (March 16-May 15).
-Further, the Frequently Asked Questions (FAQs) about the Payment Holiday has been updated based on the Implementing Rules and Regulations (IRR) of Republic Act 11469 or the Bayanihan to Heal as One Act of 2020.
+The provisions of the Payment Holiday from March 16-May 15 to March 16-May 31, in line with the extension of the Enhanced Community Quarantine and the Implementing Rules and Regulations (IRR) of Republic Act 11469 or the Bayanihan to Heal as One Act of 2020*.

 1. What is a Payment Holiday?

 2. Who are Qualified to avail of the Payment Holiday?

-All RCBC Bankard Cardholders whose billing address are either in Cebu City and Talisay City, whether current or past due, irrespective of their place of residence, and whose Due Dates fall from March 16 to April 15, 2020 and from April 16 to May 15, 2020 are qualified to avail of the Payment Holiday.
+All RCBC Bankard Cardholders whose billing address are either in Cebu City and Talisay City, whether current or past due, irrespective of their place of residence, and whose Due Dates fall from March 16 to May 31, 2020 are qualified to avail of the Payment Holiday.
 For all other cardholders, the Payment Holiday has ended last June 15.

 3. A late payment fee and/or interest have been posted in my account for my statement during the Payment Holiday.
 Will these be reversed?